probmods/probmods2/chapters/14-bayesian-data-analysis.md

 Models have parameters.
 Parameters can be of theoretical interest or not (so-called, nuisance parameters).
 Learning about a hypothesis involves inferences based on the values of parameters.
-For example, if you're trying to estimate the proportion of eligible people who signed up for health insurance after the signing of the Affordable Care Act (ObamaCare), and you find we that there is a 95% chance that between 81-86% of eligible people (people without health insurance before) signed up, then you might be tempted to draw a conclusion about the efficacy.
-(Disclaimer: I have no idea what the true numbers for that example are.)
+For example, you want to find out how likely it is that Candidate A will win an election.
+To do this, you try to estimate the proportion of eligible voters in the United States who will vote for Candidate A in the election.

-Parameters are in general unobservable.
+Parameters are in general unobservable (or, "latent").
 Trying to estimate how many (voting age, likely to vote) people prefer Candidate A vs. Candidate B would require asking over 100 million people (it's estimated that about 130 million people voted in the US Presidential Elections in 2008 and 2012).
 It's impractical to measure the whole distribution.
 Instead, what is done is measuring a sample (maybe we ask 1000 people), and use that to make inference about the "true population proportion" (an unobservable parameter).